Behaviour at DBCPS

 All children start on green every day and the expectation is that they will stay there through the day – most children will get it right most of the time.

 There will be a chance for going onto the “silver” or “gold” - above the green - for those children who go above and beyond with their behaviour.
 They will get a silver or gold symbol recorded on the class chart at the end of the day if their name remains in that place.
+These gold and silvers are turned into points and once children reach set point totals they receive a prize to recognise their achievements.

 A range of positive strategies will be used to support any child with behaviour difficulties, warnings will be given, de-escalation strategies used and consequences are dependent on the severity of the incident.
 At every stage pupils will be given the opportunity to reflect on their actions and engage in decisions on strategies to help improve the situation.